 Want to know what is below the ground?
 Drill a boring.
 Geotechnical exploration has taken that approach for hundreds of years.
 But this approach has its disadvantages, the most significant one being the fact that we don’t really know what is between the borings.
-And what you don’t know that can be a big issue when it comes to construction of foundations.
+And what you don’t know can be a big issue when it comes to construction of foundations.

 Advancements in technology now provide us a great supplement to the traditional soil boring.
 Using nonintrusive, geophysical techniques, Terracon can help you understand much more about the subsurface, particularly the variations that occur between soil borings.
 And these methods are minimally disruptive, fast and, thorough.